 The Dorset History Centre is the home of the Joint Archives Service, the body funded to preserve Dorset's recorded heritage.

-DHC is the physical and virtual hub for the archival heritage of Bournemouth, Dorset and Poole in both hard copy and digital formats.
-The JAS acquires, preserves and makes accessible the archives of Bournemouth, Dorset and Poole and so promotes cultural, economic, educational and social well-being.
+DHC is the physical and virtual hub for the archival heritage of wider Dorset, Bournemouth, Poole and Christchurch in both hard copy and digital formats.
+The JAS acquires, preserves and makes accessible the archives the county and so promotes cultural, economic, educational and social well-being.